Spring onion pesto focaccia toast with whipped goat cheese, pine nuts, and spring greens on a white plate

 Make the Spring Onion Pesto

-1. Heat a dry cast iron pan over high heat.
+1. Heat a dry stainless pan over high heat.
 Char the spring onions until blackened in spots, about 3 to 4 minutes per side.
 Let cool slightly, then trim any heavily charred outer layers.

 2. Charring the onions concentrates their sweetness and adds depth that raw or blanched onions cannot replicate.
 The blackened outer layers peel off and what remains underneath is intensely flavored and vivid green.